How Much Does CMHC Mortgage Loan Insurance Cost?

-Remember: without mortgage insurance you may avoid the insurance premium but you’ll typically pay much higher interest rates and additional administrative fees.
+Remember: Without mortgage insurance, you may avoid the insurance premium but you will typically pay much higher interest rates and additional administrative fees.
 At the end of the day, for the vast majority of borrowers, the cost of CMHC Mortgage Loan Insurance is more than fully offset by the savings achieved.

 Up to 25% premium refund may be available when CMHC Mortgage Loan Insurance is used to finance an Energy-Efficient Home.

 ||Premium on Increase to Loan Amount for Portability

 |65.01% to 75%